ejbest/k8-lb-Terraform/README.md

 9. Two methods to scale up and down<br>
 Command line
 <pre>
+    to Scale by number of replicas
     kubectl scale deployment.apps/alpine --replicas=6 -n tempnamespace2

+    to Scale based on cpu 50%
+    kubectl autoscale deployment alpine-deployment --cpu-percent=50 --min=1 --max=10
 </pre>
 You can also edit "replicas" in alpine-deployment.yaml choosing the desired numbers.
 Invoke by:
 <pre>